Be the Face of RTA. Be a Bus Driver, Mechanic, Utility Cleaner, or Accountant.

 To study for the test, you can get a free copy of the Commercial Driver's License manual from any BMV office.
 Or by visiting this site: https://www.bmv.ohio.gov/dl-cdl-testing.aspx

 Training takes place over a four to eight week period depending on the driving position and your previous experience.
 If you do not have a CDL, an RTA trainer will teach you all aspects of the CDL driving test before you take the Ohio State driving test.
 You will drive an RTA bus when you take the test.
 By the end of training, you will have logged many hours driving a bus, be very comfortable behind the wheel and be ready to begin serving our customers.

 Qualifications for these Positions

-Must have a valid Ohio Driver's License and qualify to obtain a Commercial Driver's License (CDL) permit (except for Paratransit positions)
+- Must obtain prior to training, a Commercial Driver's License permit (except for Connect Paratransit drivers).